Eyce/A3_Web2_Rendu_Francois_Peureux/readme.md

 ###isTrue

-Tests if the boolean is True.
+Tests if the Boolean is True.

 **Syntax**